f18m/cmonitor/README.md

 ## How to plot stats

-To plot the JSON containing the collected statistics, simply launch:
+To plot the JSON containing the collected statistics, simply launch the `njmon_chart` utility installed together with the RPM/Debian package:

 ```
 njmon_chart /path/to/json-stats.json /path/to/output-file.html